Visit us at it-sa 2024!

 DNSCrypt

 DNSCrypt is also a protocol that is used for encryption, authentication, and optionally anonymization of communication between the DNS client and the DNS resolver.
-The data traffic to the DNS resolver is secured via asymmetric encryption using Curve25519.
+The data traffic to the DNS resolver is safeguarded via asymmetric encryption using Curve25519.
 By default, DNSCrypt uses port 443.
 To anonymize DNS queries, DNSCrypt can be extended with Anonymized DNS technology, which is also compatible with the other encrypted protocols, but which DNSCrypt claims is the easiest and most efficient to implement.

 DNSSEC